milkovsky/Linux-on-Lenovo-Slim-7-Carbon-AMD/README.md

 ## Wifi

-Works out of the box on Ubuntu with kernel 5.13.
+Works as expected after some setup manipulations.
 Works with 5 Ghz networks.

+**kernel 5.13**

+Works out of the box on Ubuntu 21.10 with kernel 5.13, as it already contains the required API changes.

+**kernel 5.15**

 Does not work with 5.15 kernel out of the box.

-Might require some [additional setup](https://github.com/lwfinger/rtw89) in other distros (E.g. it did not work on `POP!_OS` from the box).
+Follow carefully the [additional setup instructions](https://github.com/lwfinger/rtw89) to fix the wifi module.

 ## Speakers